On-Page Optimization: The Complete Checklist 2026

 - Exactly one H1 per page

-- Logical hierarchy: H1 > H2 > H3 (no skipping)
+- Logical hierarchy: H1 > H2 > H3 (no jumps)

 Content quality:

-- At least 800--1,000 words for main pages, 1,500--3,000 for blog posts
+- At least 800-1,000 wordsfor main pages,1,500–3,000for blog posts

-Phase 3: UX and Performance Check (60--90 Minutes)
+Phase 3: UX and Performance Check (60-90 minutes)

-- Core Web Vitals: Measure LCP, CLS, and INP for the top 20 pages
+- Core Web Vitals:LCP, CLS and INP measure for the top 20 pages

-- Mobile usability: Google Mobile-Friendly Test for all templates
+- Mobile Usability:Google Mobile-Friendly Test for all templates

-- Internal linking: Are important pages reachable within a maximum of 3 clicks from the homepage?
+- Internal linking:Are important pages a maximum of 3 clicks away from the homepage?

-- Broken links: Check internal and external links for 404 errors
+- Broken Links:Check internal and external links for 404 errors.

-- Image optimization: Are all images compressed, do they have alt texts and defined dimensions?
+- Image optimization:Are all images compressed, do they have alt text and defined dimensions?

-Phase 4: Prioritization and Action Plan (60 Minutes)
+Phase 4: Prioritization and action plan (60 minutes)

-Create a prioritized action list using the ICE score model:
+Create aPrioritized list of measuresaccording to the ICE score model:

-- Impact: How strongly does the measure affect rankings and traffic?
-(1--10)
+- Impact:How much does this measure affect rankings and traffic?
+(1-10)

-- Confidence: How confident are you that the measure will have the desired effect?
-(1--10)
+- Confidence:How confident are you that the measure will have the desired effect?
+(1-10)

-- Ease: How easy is the implementation?
-(1--10)
+- Ease:How easy is the implementation?
+(1-10)

 Calculate the average of the three values and sort the measures in descending order.
-Start with the quick wins -- measures with high impact and low effort, such as adding missing title tags or compressing images.
+Start with theQuick Wins-- Measures with high impact and low effort, such as adding missing title tags or compressing images.

-Audit Interval
+Audit interval

 Content Freshness: Why Regular Updates Improve Your Rankings

-Google favors current content -- that is no secret.
-But exactly how the freshness algorithm works and how you can specifically leverage it for your on-page optimization is something many website operators in the DACH region do not know.
+Google prioritizes current content — that's no secret.
+But how exactly does that work?Freshness algorithmMany website operators in the DACH region (Germany, Austria, and Switzerland) are unaware of how content freshness works and how to effectively use it for on-page optimization.
 Content freshness is far more than simply changing a date.
-It is about adding genuine value to your existing content and keeping it current for both users and search engines.
+It's about adding real value to your existing content and keeping it up-to-date for users and search engines alike.

-How Google Evaluates Freshness
+How Google rates Freshness

-Google uses multiple signals to assess the currency of content.
-The Query Deserves Freshness (QDF) model decides individually for each search query how important currency is:
+Google uses several signals to assess the recency of content.Query Deserves FreshnessThe (QDF) model decides individually for each search query how important recency is:

-- Current events -- Search queries like "algorithm update 2026" require very fresh content
+- Current events— Search queries like "algorithm update 2026" require very fresh content.

-According to a study by Ahrefs, pages updated within the last 12 months rank for 23% more keywords than identical pages without updates.
-For the DACH region, where competition for German-language keywords is particularly intense, content freshness can deliver the decisive ranking advantage.
+According to aStudy by AhrefsPages that have been updated within the last 12 months will be considered23% more keywordsRanked as identical pages without updates.
+For the DACH region, where competition for German-language keywords is particularly intense, content freshness can provide the decisive ranking advantage.

 High priority (update quarterly):

-- Comparison articles and tool reviews where features or prices have changed
+- Comparison articles and tool reviews where features or prices have changed.

-Medium priority (update semi-annually):
+Medium priority (update every six months):

-- Industry-specific content where legal frameworks have changed
+- Industry-specific content where legal frameworks have changed.

 Low priority (review annually):